NOTE: This post is part of the Blog Series: Increasing women’s financial inclusion in Zambia. See below for links to other parts in this series.

 Lucy Kioko, (email@example.com), AFA Agriculture Engagement Manager, Nairobi

-Valerie Gwinner, (firstname.lastname@example.org), consultant with the AFA team
+Valerie Gwinner, (firstname.lastname@example.org), a consultant with the AFA team